 • NCube-2 (Norwegian CubeSat-2), Andoya Rocket Range, Norway

-2) The SSETI Express satellite itself will test and characterize a propulsion system.
-In this case, the satellite serves as a testbed and technology demonstrator for another larger scale mission, namely ESEO (European Student Earth Orbiter), due to hitch a ride on an Ariane-5 launcher in 2006
+2) The SSETI Express satellite itself is to test and characterize a propulsion system.
+In this case, the satellite served as a testbed and technology demonstrator for another larger scale mission, namely ESEO (European Student Earth Orbiter), due to hitch a ride on an Ariane-5 launcher in 2006.

 3) To take images of the Earth's surface